feliperenan/heex_formatter/README.md

 end
 ```

-Add it to your projects `.formatter.exs` file
+Add it as plugin to your project's `.formatter` file and make sure to put the `heex` extension in the `inputs` option.

 ```elixir
 [